chunyenHuang/trand/README.md

 3. User can share and follow on other users
 4. timeline based on dress

-### User can view recommends
+### User can view recommendation of:
-1. weather
+1. Weather
-2. trend
+2. Trend
-3. fashion
+3. Fashion
-4. following
+4. Following
-5. random combination of closet
+5. Random combination of closet

+### User can Exchange with others
+1. User can send offers with their collection to exchange for others'.
+2. It's gonna be fun and the most important funtionality of this app

 ### Login with Facebook